stuartellis/sve-personal-website/content/articles/copier-templates.md

 3. Create a directory called `template/` in the repository to hold the files and directories that make up the template.
 4. Create a template answers file called `{{_copier_conf.answers_file}}.jinja` in the `template/` directory.
 See below for an example.
+5. Set the template delimiters.
+By default, Copier uses curly braces to denote templated values, but these may cause issues with some types of files, such as Jinja templates in projects.
+Specify square brackets as delimiters.
-5. _Optional:_ Set up a project release tool for the template repository, such as [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/).
+6. _Optional:_ Set up a project release tool for the template repository, such as [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/).
-6. _Optional:_ Add metadata to the project for the template repository.
+7. _Optional:_ Add metadata to the project for the template repository.
 For example, if it is hosted on GitHub, add the GitHub Topic _copier-template_.

 ### Example Configuration File for the Template